WICG/origin-agent-cluster/README.md

 Both of these are consequences of a desire to ensure that same-origin sites do not end up isolated from each other, even in scenarios involving navigating back and forward.

-Because this means that it's possible for the `Origin-Isolation` header to be present, but origin isolation restrictions to not apply, `window.originIsolationRestricted` exists to allow web developers to detect these mismatches (which are probably the result of server misconfiguration).
-That getter will only return `true` if the actual restrictions from origin isolation are in place.
-See [more below](#windoworiginisolationrestricted).
+Because this means that it's possible for the `Origin-Isolation` header to be present, but origin isolation restrictions to not apply, `window.originIsolated` exists to allow web developers to detect these mismatches (which are probably the result of server misconfiguration).
+That getter will only return `true` if the document is actually origin-isolated.
+See [more below](#windoworiginisolated).

 You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md), or you can view the [HTML Standard pull request](https://github.com/whatwg/html/pull/5545).